FelixKratz/SketchyVim/README.md

 Every time the vim mode changes, or a commandline update is issued, the script `svim.sh` in the folder `~/.config/svim/` is executed where you can handle how you want to process this information.
-I have a small popup in my SketchyBar which shows me the commandline output on demand for example.
+I have a small popup in my [SketchyBar](https://github.com/FelixKratz/SketchyBar) which shows me the command line output on demand for example.

 (!): Accessible means, that the input field needs to conform to the accessibility
      standards for text input fields, else there is nothing we can do.